Tesla says it will cut costs of next generation cars in half - Local News 8

 “What they outlined really made the case that it deserves to trade at a big premium to the rest of the industry,” he said.

-Franz Von Holzhausen, Tesla’s design chief, said the company must make another sharp reduction in costs in order to reach its ambitious electric-vehicle production target of 20 million vehicles per year.
+Franz Von Holzhausen, Tesla’s design chief, said the company must make another sharp reduction in costs in order to reach its ambitious electric-vehicle production target of 20 million vehicles per year by 2030.
 Tesla expects to manufacture 1.8 million this year.

 The company, he said, will build the cars in smaller modular units, then bring those units together.
 The system uses less space.
 Executives said as a result, its next electric powertrain factory will be half the size of the one Tesla just built in Austin, costing 65% less.